 Preventing Mold Growth on Metal

-Control Humidity: Keep indoor humidity levels below 50% to discourage mold growth.
+Control Humidity: Keep indoor humidity below 50% to discourage mold growth.
 Consider using a dehumidifier in areas prone to moisture, such as basements and bathrooms.

 Improve Ventilation: Ensure proper airflow in areas where moisture tends to accumulate.
 Installing exhaust fans in bathrooms and kitchens can help reduce moisture levels.